-The MPAA restricts the level of contributions that can be made to any UK pension scheme that provides benefits on a money purchase basis.
-From 6th April 2023, anything contributed over £10,000 (gross) per tax year will trigger a tax charge.
-If you do not live in the UK then your ability to contribute will be restricted further.
+The MPAA restricts the level of contributions that can be made to your SIPP (and other similar pension schemes) going forward.
+From 6th April 2023, anything contributed over \pounds 10,000 (gross) per tax year will trigger a tax charge.
 Please see our SIPP member fact sheet - contribution and tax relief for more detail.
-In some of our SIPP products we do not permit contributions at all.